Skip to article frontmatterSkip to article content

 rwrapped=rLround(r/L)\mathbf{r}_{\text{wrapped}}= \mathbf{r} - L \text{round}(\mathbf{r}/{L})

-where rwrapped\mathbf{r}_{\text{wrapped}} is the wrapped position of the atom, r\mathbf{r} is the position of the atom in the simulation cell, LL is the length of the simulation cell, and round\text{round} is the rounding function.
+where rwrapped\mathbf{r}_{\text{wrapped}} is the wrapped position of the atom, r\mathbf{r} is the position of the atom in the simulation cell, LL is the side length of the cubic simulation cell, and round\text{round} is the rounding function.

 The wrapped distance between atoms in the simulation cell and the neighboring cells:

-rij=rirjLround(rirjL)r_{ij} = \mathbf{r}_i - \mathbf{r}_j - L \text{round}\left(\frac{\mathbf{r}_i - \mathbf{r}_j}{L}\right)
+rij=rirjLround(rirjL)\mathbf{r}_{ij} = \mathbf{r}_i - \mathbf{r}_j - L \text{round}\left(\frac{\mathbf{r}_i - \mathbf{r}_j}{L}\right)

-where rijr_{ij} is the distance between atoms ii and jj, ri\mathbf{r}_i and rj\mathbf{r}_j are the positions of atoms ii and jj, and L\mathbf{L} is the length of the simulation cell.
+where rij\mathbf{r}_{ij} is the minimum-image displacement vector between atoms ii and jj, ri\mathbf{r}_i and rj\mathbf{r}_j are the positions of atoms ii and jj, and LL is the side length of the cubic simulation cell.

 Molecular Mechanics Force Fields